 You got one chance and you can't throw away your shot.
-Everyone's watching the stage eagerly.
-It doesn't matter if it's a song, movie, play, or your novel, the first impression always needs to be top notch.
-If you can't catch your reader's attention in the first few seconds, there's a good chance you won't catch … Continue reading First Impressions for Days
+Everyone's watching the stage.
+It doesn't matter if it's a song, movie, play, or novel, a first impression needs to be top notch.
+If you don't catch the audience's attention in the first few minutes, you might not at all.
+There's a couple of … Continue reading First impressions for days